keboola/connection-docs/components/data-apps/general-design-guide/index.md

 ```

 ### Use st.expander
-`st.expander` is great to use to keep your app simple and clean.
-Additional information should be available there.
+Use `st.expander` to keep your app simple and clean, with additional information inside.

 ```
 # Expander with info about table